 The road to the north was built to serve a coal hopper and cattle shed at the station, which straddles the Blackbrook stream.
 Next to it, five named properties were built in the 1930s, demolished in 2010 to make way for Craigbank Court.

-The important Blackbrook Turnpike was sited in between the next two junctions.
-This became Redlands Cottage, but was demolished in the 1960s and became a patch of grass, and is now covered by the road.
+The important Blackbrook Turnpike was sited in between the next two junctions, maintained by the 'Titchfield and Cosham Turnpike Trust' which was founded in 1810.
+It was the last place you needed to pay before the end of the road at Titchfield, before the turnpikes were wound up in November 1878.
+The building became Redlands Cottage, but was demolished in 1930 and became a patch of grass, and is now covered by the road.
 Behind it The Berkeley Hotel was built in the 1920s, which became the Buccaneer public house and is now a chain restaurant.

 On the south we have Blackbrook Lodge and Blackbrook Cottage.
 The latter became The Grove and then Bishopswood.
 The building nearest the road was Bishopswood Lodge, opposite this used to be a well.
 The road around here was only widened in 2017.